chaos-indivisvm/handbook/docs/index.md

 http://steamcommunity.com/groups/ChaosIndivisvm

 # Change Log
++ Issue v.5.7.4 Compress history section, moved ROE to 'Duties', reworded some things in activity and various places in the doc, voice comms section
 + Issue v.5.7.3 Fixed sentence structure and grammar
 + Issue v.5.7.2 Making A Video for Contributing
 + Issue v.5.7.1 fixed some spelling, grammar and formatting errors.